Omloop Het Nieuwsblad: Winter race

-Due to its early-season calendar date, the race has occasionally been affected by cold and wintry conditions.
-Three editions of the event were cancelled.
+Due to its early-season calendar date, the race has occasionally been affected by cold and wintry conditions, with three editions of the event having been cancelled.
 The 1971 race was postponed due to snow and run three weeks later.
 In 1986 and 2004 organizers were forced to cancel the race, as snow and freezing temperatures had made the route too dangerous and riders' safety could not be guaranteed.
 In modern times, organizers rely heavily on weather forecasts and adjust the course if some sectors are deemed unsafe.
 Unrelated to the weather, the 1960 race was cancelled following a disagreement between the organizers and cycling's ruling body UCI.

 Belgian opening race

 Traditionally the opening event of the Belgian cycling season, the race holds particular importance for Belgian cyclists.
 Throughout its history, Belgian riders, comfortable with cold weather and aided by large, supportive crowds, have dominated the race.
 Belgians have won 56 editions, although, exemplary for the growing international status of the race, they have only won four of the last ten editions.
 In 1948 Italian cycling icon Fausto Coppi won the race, but was disqualified for receiving an illegal wheel-change.

 The record for wins is three, shared by Joseph Bruyère, Ernest Sterckx and Peter van Petegem.
 Bruyère holds the fastest average (43.35 km/h) for his 1975 win.
 Other notable winners include Eddy Merckx, Roger De Vlaeminck, Freddy Maertens, Johan Museeuw, Philippe Gilbert and Thor Hushovd.